FernandoFH/SRE/AWS/SAA-C03-Notes/README.md

 - NoSQL database
 - Sopports document and key-value data models.
 - Eventually consistent reads (Default)
+- DynamoDB Point-in-time Recovery(PITR)
+  - Restore to any point in the last 35 Days
+  - No enable by befault

 #### Atomic - Consistent - Isolated - Durable